ezecosystem/ez-performance-measure-bundle/README.md

  ctype                 eZ Content Type

 Options:
- --iterations (-iter)  Amount of content objects to load and measure (default: 100) --help (-h)           Display this help message.
+ --iterations (-iter)   Amount of content objects to load and measure (default: 100) --show_min_max (-mm)   Show min / max values addition to avg value (default: 0) --help (-h)            Display this help message.
  --quiet (-q)           Do not output any message.
  --verbose (-v|vv|vvv)  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug --version (-V)         Display this application version.
  --ansi                 Force ANSI output.
  --no-ansi              Disable ANSI output.
  --no-interaction (-n)  Do not ask any interactive question.
  --shell (-s)           Launch the shell.
  --process-isolation    Launch commands from shell as a separate process.
  --env (-e)             The Environment name. (default: "dev") --no-debug             Switches off debug mode.
  --siteaccess           SiteAccess to use for operations.
 If not provided, default siteaccess will be used

 ```